 Dr Edward Abadir

+Edward started his PhD with the Dendritic Cell Research Group in 2017.
 He has interests in malignant haematology and translational medicine.
-The focus of his PhD will be development and the application of novel monoclonal antibody therapies for the treatment of acute myeloid leukaemia.
+The focus of his PhD will be the development and the application of novel monoclonal antibody therapies for the treatment of acute myeloid leukaemia.